Cat Behavior and Nutrition Consultations

 • I adopted another cat, hoping to have a playmate for my resident cat.
 Why do they not get along?

 EVERY cat is an individual and may react differently to a situation.
-We want to help you understand YOUR cat(s) better.
+I want to help you understand YOUR cat(s) better.
 And find a customized solution for your daily needs.

 Don’t know which consultation is best for you?